Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{{Calibration}}

-{Reliability diagrams provide a standard visualization of the relationship between predictive confidence and observed accuracy~\cite{guo2017calibration}.
+{Reliability diagrams visualize the relationship between predictive confidence and observed accuracy~\cite{guo2017calibration}.
 Perfect calibration corresponds to points lying on the diagonal (confidence = accuracy).
 As shown in Fig.~\ref{fig:reliability}, UnCoL exhibits strong calibration across all datasets, with small confidence deviations and low calibration errors measured by Expected Calibration Error (ECE $<0.5\%$), Negative Log-Likelihood (NLL $<0.03$), and Brier score ($<0.02$).
-These quantitative measures confirm that UnCoL’s predicted confidence values are well aligned with voxel-level correctness.}
+These quantitative measures confirm that UnCoL’s predicted confidence values align well with voxel-level correctness.}